May 20, 2013, 11:56 AM EDT

 Spezza logged 18:40 in the Sens’ 2-1 win, finishing minus-1 with no points.

-This video is no longer available.
+The Sens and Pens play Game 4 Wednesday.
+Pittsburgh leads the series, 2-1.This video is no longer available.
 Click here to watch more NBC Sports videos!

 - Ex-‘Hawks goalie Raanta tees off on former club 30